 Search for the full list of Postgraduate Teacher Training routes in Primary and Secondary Education (only) via the new Department for Education 'Find Postgraduate Teacher Training' service.
 You can search courses/routes by us as a provider and subject.

-There are two different School Direct programmes which lead to recommendation to NCTL for Qualified Teacher Status (QTS) that we offer:
+There are two different School Direct programmes which lead to recommendation to Department for Education for Qualified Teacher Status (QTS) that we offer:

 The School Direct Tuition (PGCE) route is for graduates who are looking to secure training at a specific partnership school whilst following a PGCE programme.
 This route allows you to apply to one of our partnership schools who will organise your placements and provides University and school-based training.
 Successful completion of this route will lead to recommendation for the award of Qualified Teacher Status (QTS), along with 60 credits at Master’s level. that can be used towards our Masters degree in education.
 Trainees are responsible for tuition fees and are entitled to bursaries and student loans.

-School Direct applicants must fulfil national ITT and University of Wolverhampton entry criteria.
+School Direct applicants must meet the Department for Education and University of Wolverhampton etnry crtieria outlined here.

 “The quality of training reflects the strengths of the partnership and how the relevant expertise of mentors and tutors is deployed skilfully”.
 (Ofsted, 2013)